Flag of Argentina: Argentine Republic

+The Sun of May as it appears on the Argentine flag.
+It has 32 rays, alternately straight and wavy, and the details are picked out in brown.
+The inner sun's diameter is 2/5 of the total figure's height, while the diameter of the sun equals 5/6 the height of the white stripe.

 Buenos Aires and the Confederation clashed at the Battle of Pavón, which was won by the Unitarians in 1861.
 After this victory, Buenos Aires was reincorporated into the national structure, and Bartolomé Mitre assumed office as president of the united Argentine Republic in 1862.
 His rule ushered in a more centralized government, with Buenos Aires as its political and economic center.

 In 1869, President Domingo Faustino Sarmiento authorized the display of flags on homes and buildings during national holidays, a practice that had previously been prohibited.

-On September 24, 1873, during the unveiling of the Belgrano Monument in Buenos Aires, Sarmiento delivered his "Discourse on the Flag."
+On 24 September 1873, during the unveiling of the Belgrano Monument in Buenos Aires, Sarmiento delivered his "Discourse on the Flag."
 In it, he rejected the former Confederate flags, calling them the invention of barbarians, tyrants, and traitors, and declared that they could not be considered the Argentine flag.
 The debate over the flag's colors resurfaced in 1878.
 Bartolomé Mitre argued for maintaining the Unitarian light blue and white, while Mariano A. Pelliza and C. Frigeiro argued that the original color of the 1818 flag was turquoise.